Duration

 Web design is integral to digital media studies in graphic design.
 This course introduces web design development and serves as an extensive exploration of website navigation and interactivity.
 This course is taught through projects, discussions and critiques.
 GRA487 3D Animation Techniques This advance level animation course explores various animation techniques of three-dimensional modeling and rendering.
 Emphasis is placed on virtual design environments, imaging for animation and character development.
 This course is taught through projects, discussions and critiques.

-This course focuses on developing the Arabic alpha-bet visually to be used as an artistic type form of vi-sual communication.
-Course will cover samples of Islamic calligraphy as a fundamental practice to un-derstand the formulation of Arabic typeface.
-The student will have the chance to create a new Arabic font and examine the type’s legibility through calli-graphic composition forms.
+Art of Calligraphy course focuses on developing the Arabic alphabet visually to be used as an artistic type form of visual communication.
+The course will cover samples of Islamic calligraphy as a fundamental practice to understand the formulation of Arabic typeface.
+The student will have the chance to create a new Arabic font and examine the type’s legibility through calligraphic composition forms.

-This advanced interactive computer graphics lab course teaches the concepts and techniques of interactive media design.
+Advanced Interactive Design is a lab course teaches the concepts and techniques of interactive media design.
 Multimedia, navigation systems and information design are introduced.
 Emphasis is placed upon advanced Flash scripting, advanced interactive web design, interactive media and video game development.
-This course is taught through projects, discussions and critiques.
+This course is taught through projects, discussions and critiques

-This course will explore more unique personal and conceptual approaches for portfolio design.
+This course will explore more unique personal and conceptual approaches for por6olio design.
 Students will have the opportunity to experiment within each recent project of courses they already studied.
-A responsive student will become familiar with traditional and digital mediums, the means of creating and delivering art, the skills of illustration and design, and the expectations of working as designer in the field
+A responsive student will become familiar with traditional and digital mediums, the means of creating and delivering art, the skills of illustration and design, and the expectations of working as designer in the field.

 Head of Graphic Design